"It’s time we, as a society, admit that golf was a bad idea and move on," argues Abbie Richards.

-Science communicator Abbie Richards argues that the game of golf is both socially and environmentally destructive.
+Science communicator Abbie Richards argues that the game of golf is both environmentally and socially destructive.

 Society has evolved past the need for golf.